 Comfort food

 The food you eat when you are sad, sick, lonely, in short, in need of comfort.
 It may be food your mother made when you were a kid.
 It may be some food you have come upon as an adult that you eat to feel better: cereal, toast and butter, mac’n’cheese, pasta.
 For me it can be oatmeal, poached eggs on toast, toasted cheese and tomato soup.
 That last most clearly demonstrates the distance I have come as an eater since growing up in my Central New York, working class family.
+What is to change about toasted cheese and tomato soup?
+The name for one thing.
+It is most often called grilled cheese now, implying the sandwhich is made on a grill.
+Toasted cheese is actually another dish in which cheese is put under the broiler and toasted.
+My mother made toasted cheese sandwiches with American cheese on white bread, which may have been home made when Iwas a kid.
+And she made Campbell’s tomato soup with milk.
+The sandwich was cooked in butter.
+The basic ingredients.

 Later, in the pressure of the food industry in America she switched to Roman meal whole grain bread.
 I can’t remember if I protested.
 If I did it wasn’t as vociferously as my children complained about whole grain breads.
 Sometime the cheese was Velveeta.
 Sometimes chedder.